amaan14999/sql-editor/README.md

 - Supports bracket matching, and auto-closing of brackets.
 - User can Run, Save, Clear queries from the editor
 - User can search for all available queries and query history
+- User can download the query output as a CSV file

 ## Tech Stack